Ossus/ansible-couchbase-sync-gateway/README.md

 -------------

 The default settings install version 1.0.3 and configure sync gateway to talk to a local [Couchbase Server][couchbase-server] installation on the default ports against a `sync_gateway` bucket.
+_Nginx_ will be installed to reverse-proxy requests to sync gateway.
 The special **GUEST** user will be enabled on the _public_ channel.
 You can change these settings by redefining any of the following variables: